spchandgude/newscheck/README.md

 # newscheck
-News classification as a FAKE news or REAL news.
+Web App using Flask for News classification as a FAKE news or REAL news.